 The problem is that many of the images children see in the media bear little relationship to real life.
+According to the non-profit organization Just Think, the average fashion model is much taller than the average woman-but weighs about 23% (one-fifth) less.
 According to the National Eating Disorders Association, while the average woman is 5'4" tall and weighs 140 pounds, the average model is 5'11" and weighs 117 pounds.
 In addition, media techniques ranging from airbrushing to the use of "body doubles" create photographs that are visually arresting, but simply no reflection of reality.